glpi-project/doc-agent/source/tasks/network-discovery.rst

    The agent probably lacks the device SNMP identifier in its internal database.

-   Use ``glpi-netdiscovery`` executable with debug option on the device, get the value from its output, and add it to the ``sysobject.ids`` file, as described in :ref:`sysobject.ids` to fix the issue.
+   Use :doc:`../man/glpi-netdiscovery` executable with debug option on the device, get the value from its output, and add it to the ``sysobject.ids`` file, as described in :ref:`sysobject.ids` to fix the issue.